jonathanwhitedev/santa-quiz/README.md

 ### Content

-- The button anchor tags design sections were taken from finding them on Traversy Media youtube channel and video https://www.youtube.com/watch?v=8MgpE2DTTKA&t=1114s these were then redesigned further with colour that was suitable for the page and font/sizes.
-The same video was also used for finding social li a transform scales to improve look of social icons and pop from page.
 - The social icons in the bottom of section of all pages were taken from [Font Awesome](https://fontawesome.com/)
-- The webkit stroke function was found after heavy research in needing a solution to allow text to pop off the background to be unique and more readble against the background colours and video content, this was found at (https://css-tricks.com/adding-stroke-to-web-text/) I then incorporated this into my css for my specific needs.
+- The webkit stroke function was found after heavy research in needing a solution to allow text to pop off the background to be unique and more readble against the background colours in the scorecards, this was found at (https://css-tricks.com/adding-stroke-to-web-text/) I then incorporated this into my css for my specific needs.

 ### Media

-- All of the videos (5) used on all pages are from This Open Source site (http://pexels.com) these were then resaved as different file names, as text was either in russian or had spaces and would fail testing or reading for other developers.
+- All of the Images used on all pages were found on google images (http://google.co.uk/search) these were then resaved as different file names, as text was either in alternate language to english or had spaces and would fail testing or reading for other developers.

 ## Thank you for taking the time to view my README file, hope you enjoy the quiz!